laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - When the battery is in use, the disk not ejected properly after sleeping
   Fixed with SafeSleepUSB.app or Jettison.app

-- WWAN communication via WWAN card, USIM, and Legacy_Sierra_QMI.kext is feasible, but has not been tested yet

 - If wired USB LAN is connected with power connected state, it wakes up immediately after sleeping.

 - Wireless Communication - DW1830(BCM943602BAED) is not recommended on this model